Skip to main content

 Phase #1 | Awareness:

-In this initial stage of the online buyer’s journey, customers pinpoint a need they have or a goal they are trying to reach before deciding on whether or not to take immediate action on resolving their need or accomplishing their goal.
-It’s helpful to remember that every customer has a plethora of other needs and goals that are competing for their attention.
-This is why understanding your customer’s word is pertinent in your ability to create content that helps them stay focused on resolving their current need or goal, and the benefits they will experience for doing so.
+In this initial stage of the online buyer’s journey, customers identify a need or goal they are trying to address before deciding whether to take immediate action to resolve it or achieve it.
+It’s helpful to remember that every customer has a multitude of other needs and goals competing for their attention.
+This is why understanding your customer’s words is important to your ability to create content that helps them stay focused on resolving their current need or goal and on the benefits they will experience in doing so.

 Phase #2 | Consideration:

-In this middle step of the online buyer’s journey, your potential customer has isolated their need or goal and has made the decision to resolve it.
-During this phase, your potential customer searches for information to support their decision, and considers the various options and solutions available to them to satisfy their need or to reach their goal.
-This is when providing your potential customer with the right kind of product and service information is most critical in helping build their trust and preference in purchasing from you.
+In this middle step of the online buyer’s journey, your potential customer has isolated their need or goal and decided to resolve it.
+During this phase, your potential customer searches for information to support their decision and considers the options and solutions available to satisfy their need or reach their goal.
+This is when providing your potential customer with the right kind of product and service information is most critical to building their trust and preference for purchasing from you.

 Phase #3 | Decision:

-This is the final step of the online buyer’s journey where the sale is either made or lost.
+This is the final step of the online buyer’s journey, where the sale is either made or lost.
 Your potential customer has decided on the type of purchase they need to make and is ready to buy (hopefully from you), and the transaction is either completed or abandoned.
-Shopping cart abandonment can occur for many preventable reasons including lack of transaction options, last minute surprise costs, difficulty navigating through your point-of-sale system, field errors, or lack of visible security assurances.
-When you consider the work it takes to attract a potential customer and earn their trust in making a purchase from you, losing them at the point of sale is a costly issue that requires careful and urgent analysis.
+Shopping cart abandonment can occur for many preventable reasons, including a lack of transaction options, last-minute surprise costs, difficulty navigating through your point-of-sale system, field errors, or a lack of visible security assurances.
+When you consider the work it takes to attract a potential customer and earn their trust to make a purchase from you, losing them at the point of sale is a costly issue that requires careful, urgent analysis.

 Formulate a Sales Process Contingent on the Online Buyer’s Journey

-The first step in understanding your online buyer’s journey is taking the time to understand your customer by carefully creating buyer personas using data collected from research and past customer interactions.
+The first step in understanding your online buyer’s journey is to take the time to understand your customer by carefully creating buyer personas using data from research and past customer interactions.
 The more you know about your potential customers, the better you’ll be able to understand the needs and desires that drive their purchasing behaviours.

-After you have gained a thorough understanding of your potential customer’s journey, building a sales process based on their journey is the next order of business.
-In the past, traditional sales teams formulated this process first, but this is not so with the role reversal that we’ve covered.
-Inbound sales teams first must fully understand their customer’s wants and needs and then act accordingly.
-In the process, salespeople and their customers develop a better relationship as opposed to the past model, where the two parties were often at odds with one another.
+After you have gained a thorough understanding of your potential customer’s journey, building a sales process around it is the next order of business.
+In the past, traditional sales teams formulated this process first, but that is not the case with the role reversal we’ve covered.
+Inbound sales teams must first fully understand their customers’ wants and needs, then act accordingly.
+In the process, salespeople and their customers develop a better relationship than in the past model, where the two parties were often at odds.
 The result is better customer retention and repeat transactions.

 Making the Sale

-Given that a great deal of the power in the sales process has changed hands, the inbound salesperson really acts as a guide to answer any questions about the product or service the customer may have before purchasing.
-This doesn’t mean that the role of the salesperson is diminished; this is far from true.
+Given that much of the power in the sales process has shifted, the inbound salesperson serves as a guide, answering any questions the customer may have about the product or service before purchasing.
+This doesn’t mean the salesperson’s role is diminished; far from it.
 Instead, a more productive, meaningful relationship develops between the salesperson and the customer since the customer is bound to feel better about the process.

 Beyond the Sale

 The Inbound sales process shouldn’t end following the sale.
 A key tactic here is to make a point of engaging your satisfied customer.
-This can be done in several ways including conspicuously displayed social media share buttons and carefully timed prompts asking your customer to leave a review, sign-up for new product announcements, or share what they love about their new purchase via their own social media platforms.
+This can be done in several ways, including conspicuously displayed social media share buttons and carefully timed prompts asking your customer to leave a review, sign up for new product announcements, or share what they love about their new purchase via their own social media platforms.
 This is where traditional sales and inbound sales are similar.
-What company would not want a happy customer spreading word-of-mouth positive advertising about their brand?
+What company would not want a happy customer to spread positive word-of-mouth advertising about their brand?

-The good news here is that with the ubiquity and speed of communication via social media, it takes far less time for a satisfied customer to relay to their friends and family what a great experience they had with your company!
-Including a strong post-sale follow up strategy will help keep your customers coming back to you when they have another need that you can resolve.
+The good news is that, with the ubiquity and speed of social media, it takes far less time for a satisfied customer to share with their friends and family what a great experience they had with your company!
+Including a strong post-sale follow-up strategy will help keep your customers coming back to you when they have another need that you can resolve.

 If you have any questions, please feel free to reach out to us.
-McAllister Marketing is a full service marketing company that specializes in inbound marketing and customer attainment and retention strategies.
+McAllister Marketing is a full-service marketing company that specializes in digital marketing and customer acquisition and retention strategies.